 Student Exhibition Internship: Year of Why

-University of Pennsylvania undergraduates, preferably with some experience in socio-linguistics, visual studies, history, anthropology, art history or other fields that explore the relationships between writing, objects, and human experience.
+We are looking for University of Pennsylvania undergraduates, preferably with some experience in anthropology, art history, history, philosophy, or other disciplines that explore the relationships between materiality and human experience.
 Candidates should be enthusiastic, organized, self-motivated, and able to work both individually and collaboratively as part of a diverse team.
 Successful candidates will have experience conducting research and be extremely detail-oriented; able to work on a variety of tasks as priorities require; and demonstrate excellent communication and writing skills.
-Candidates must be able to interact in a professional manner with museum visitors, patrons and supporters, researchers, and other staff.
+Candidates must be able to interact in a professional manner with Museum visitors, patrons and supporters, researchers, and other staff.

 How to Apply